Roman-HLIS-Cosmology-PIT/RomanChromaticPSF/README.md

 ## Introduction

-The software and data used are based on the paper:
+The software and data were used for the research that is described in this paper:
  - Chromatic Effects on the PSF and Shear Measurement for the Roman Space Telescope High-Latitude Wide Area Survey; Berlfein et al. (2025), submitted - [ADS entry](https://ui.adsabs.harvard.edu/abs/2025arXiv250500093B/abstract)